temporalio/cli/temporalcli/commandsmd/commands.md

 		--input '{"YourInputKey": "YourInputValue"}'
 ```

-Use the options listed below to change the command's behavior.
+Use the options listed below to change the command's behavior

 #### Options

 * `--name` (string) - Signal Name.
-Required.
+Required

 Includes options set for [payload input](#options-set-for-payload-input).

 #### Options set for single workflow or batch:

 * `--workflow-id`, `-w` (string) - Workflow Id.
-Either this or --query must be set.
+Either this or --query must be set
 * `--run-id`, `-r` (string) - Run Id.
-Cannot be set when --query is set.
+Cannot be set when --query is set
 * `--query`, `-q` (string) - Start a batch to operate on Workflow Executions with given List Filter.
-Either --query or --workflow-id must be set.
+Either --query or --workflow-id must be set
 * `--reason` (string) - Reason to perform batch.
 Only allowed if query is present unless the command specifies
   otherwise.
-Defaults to message with the current user's name.
+Defaults to message with the current user's name
 * `--yes`, `-y` (bool) - Don't ask for confirmation.
 (Note: Only allowed if --query is present)

 ### temporal workflow stack: Show the stack trace of a Workflow Execution

 The `temporal workflow stack` command [Queries](/concepts/what-is-a-query) a
-[Workflow Execution](/concepts/what-is-a-workflow-execution) with `__stack_trace` as the query type.
+[Workflow Execution](/concepts/what-is-a-workflow-execution) with `__stack_trace` as the query type
 This returns a stack trace of all the threads or routines currently used by the workflow, and is
-useful for troubleshooting.
+useful for troubleshooting

 ```
 temporal workflow stack --workflow-id YourWorkflowId
 ```

-Use the options listed below to change the command's behavior.
+Use the options listed below to change the command's behavior

 #### Options

-* `--reject-condition` (string-enum) - Optional flag for rejecting Queries based on Workflow state.
+* `--reject-condition` (string-enum) - Optional flag for rejecting Queries based on Workflow state
-  Options: not_open, not_completed_cleanly.
+  Options: not_open, not_completed_cleanly

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

 ### temporal workflow start: Start a new Workflow Execution

 The `temporal workflow start` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution).
 The
-Workflow and Run IDs are returned after starting the [Workflow](/concepts/what-is-a-workflow).
+Workflow and Run IDs are returned after starting the [Workflow](/concepts/what-is-a-workflow)

 ```
 temporal workflow start \